-Category Issued Citations?
-Subpoena as Witness?
-Prosecuted?
-Recognized Family Member?
+Category Issued Subpoena as Prosecuted?
+Recognized Family Citations?
+Witness?
+Member?
 International Organizations International Organization Staff 3 Yes No - Official acts.
 Yes, in all other cases Official Acts Immunity.
 Consult Dept. of State.
 No immunity or inviolability Diplomatic- Level Staff of Missions to International Organizations Yes No No Same as sponsor (full immunity and inviolability) Diplomatic Agent Yes No - Official acts.
 Yes, in all other cases Official Acts Immunity.
 Consult Dept. of State.
 No immunity or inviolability Diplomatic Agent Yes No No Same as sponsor (full immunity and inviolability) Member of Administrative and Technical Staff Yes No No Same as sponsor (full immunity and inviolability) Diplomat Service Staff 2 Yes Yes Official Acts Immunity.
 Consult Dept. of State.
-No immunity or inviolability Career Consular Officers 2 Yes No - for official acts.
+No immunity or inviolability lar Career Consular Officers 2 Yes No - for official acts.
 Testimony may not be compelled in any case Official Acts Immunity.
 Consult Dept. of State.
 No immunity or inviolability Honorary Consular Officers Yes No - Official acts.
 Yes, in all other cases Official Acts Immunity.
 Consult Dept. of State.
 No immunity or inviolability Consular Consular Employees 2 Yes Official Acts Immunity.
 Consult Dept. of State.
-No immunity or inviolability TECO TECRO Designated Employee Yes No No Immunity from Criminal Jurisdiction, arrest and detention TECO Head/Deputy Head Yes No - Official acts.
+No immunity or inviolability TECRO/TECO TECRO Designated Employee Yes No No Immunity from Criminal Jurisdiction, arrest and detention TECO Head/Deputy Head Yes No - Official acts.
 Yes, in all other cases Official acts immunity.
 Consult AIT.
-No immunity or inviolability TECRO/TECO TECO Designated Employee Yes No - Official acts.
+No immunity or inviolability TECO Designated Employee Yes No - Official acts.
 Yes, in all other cases Official acts immunity.
 Consult AIT.
-No immunity or inviolability
+No immunity or inviolability entitled to full criminal immunity and may not be arrested or detained.